jzombie/sshfs-mac-docker/README.md

 allow-other is needed to be able to access via mac samba uid=1000,gid=1000 is needed for write-access (otherwise, it will be read-only if omitted)

-If getting message: fusermount: failed to unmount /samba-share: Device or resource busy, unmount the drive from Finder

 ## Connecting to Samba share in container

-### Find Docker IP of container (localhost doesn't seem to work for this)
+1. Find Docker IP of container (localhost doesn't seem to work for this)

 ```bash
 docker inspect --format '{{ .NetworkSettings.IPAddress }}' docker-sshfs
 ```

-Navigate to Finder -> Go -> Connect to Server
+2. Navigate to Finder -> Go -> Connect to Server

-Enter smb://ip-of-docker-container
+3. Enter `smb://ip-of-docker-container``

-If all goes well, connect as Guest
+    If all goes well, connect as `Guest`.

-Open Finder, navigate to Network tab, find the IP of the Docker container, and you should now have access to remote files
+4. Open `Finder`, navigate to `Network` tab, find the IP of the Docker container, and you should now have access to remote files

 ## Unmounting Remote Filesystem